fish-meister/pulse/README.md

 - `/userinfo [user]` Get information about a specific User
 - `/channelinfo [channel]` Get information about a specific Channel
 - `/roleinfo [role]` Get information about a specific Role

+# Levelling
+A competitive way to ensure User engagement in your Server.
+- `/level` Check your level and XP for the Server that you are in